 This is an example of content that can be explored with this theme that speaks to the entirety of Standard 3.

 How have conflicts over land sovereignty shaped Australia?
-Which groups have benefited from land conflict in Australia, and in what ways?
-Which groups have lost, and in what ways?
+Which groups have benefited from land conflict in Australia and in what ways?
+Which groups have lost and in what ways?

 Educators have the flexibility and latitude to use the following content list and/or additional related content that provides students with opportunities to employ the target skills and theme.